Many women are now building a strong industry presence and taking leadership roles as the gender gap in tech industry leadership roles decreases.

 To acknowledge and recognize their contribution and get to know them better, we continue our blog series featuring women game changers in the mobile industry.

-Product Manager, Chartboost
+Product Lead, Supply at Chartboost

 In my two years at Chartboost, I’ve had the amazing opportunity to work directly with advertisers and publishers as an account manager.
 I later transitioned into a new role as Chartboost’s first programmatic partnerships manager, focused on developing strong partnerships to scale out our exchange offering.
 Now I live and breathe all things programmatic.
 As a Product Manager at Chartboost, I’m laser-focused on building transparency and efficiency into the Chartboost Exchange, connecting demand side partners and brand advertisers to premium in-app inventory.